BonesTheGhost/WebPG/README.md

 - Added tablet support for main containers; will test.
 - Tablet @media queries are backawards.
 Will test again.
 - @Media queries work in chroome responsive view simulator, but not on the iPad itself.
 Trying with specific query for iPad.
+- Trying another query method since none of the methods seem to work on mobile devices.
 ======================================================================